 The placards on the aircraft are designed to provide information regarding general aircraft limitations and other details for the safe operation of the aircraft.
-Listed on the following pages are details of the placards fitted to the aircraft.
+Listed on the following pages are details of the placards fitted to each aircraft.
+To simplify this all placards are given for each type, so some are repeated.